barricklab/breseq/src/doc/installation.rst

 Dependencies installed in custom locations
 ******************************************

 In general, you will need to be sure that your environment is set up correctly to find and use each dependency.
 This will likely be taken care of for you if you use a package manager or installer package.
-If you install some dependencies from source or in custom locations, and run into probles with |breseq| installation, be sure to check that:
+If you install some dependencies from source or in custom locations, and run into problems with |breseq| installation, be sure to check that:

 #.
 If :program:`Boost` is installed in a custom location with :program:`Boost Libraries` in ``/path/to/boost/lib`` and :program:`Boost Headers` in ``/path/to/boost/include``, then you may need to run the ``./configure`` step for |breseq| with the additional option:``--with-boost=/path/to/boost``.
 #. :program:`BioPerl` is in your $PERL5LIB.
 #. :program:`R` is in your $PATH.
-#. :program:`SSAHA` is in your $PATH.
+#. :program:`SSAHA2` is in your $PATH.

 ..
 NOTE::
    You may need to use absolute paths (i.e. ``/absolute/path``) rather than paths relative to your home directory (i.e ``~/path/relative/to/home``) for these settings.

 Missing Perl modules
 *********************

+Some  version of Perl do not have recent versions of required Perl Modules.

 If you get an error like this::